arase-cl-lab/arase-cl-lab.github.io/_posts/2025-06-26-accepted_paper.markdown

 M1 Miyu Yamada's paper has been accepted for the ACL 2025 Student Research Workshop!

-Miyu Yamada and Yuki Arase, Light-Weight Hallucination Detection using Contrastive Learning for Conditional Text Generation, in ACL2025-Findings.
+Miyu Yamada and Yuki Arase, Light-Weight Hallucination Detection using Contrastive Learning for Conditional Text Generation, in ACL2025-Student Research Workshop.

 We propose a lightweight detector that uses contrastive learning for training as a method for detecting hallucinations that does not require internal states or external knowledge of language models.